-Approved project funds will be transferred to the applicant university after being approved by the Project Evaluation Committee and university matching funds have been deposited in a dedicated spending account for the project.
-Funds must be spent within the approved timeline.
+After being approved by the Project Evaluation Committee, MSU will send an award letter followed by a draft subagreement to the TTO.
+MEDC and matching funds must be spent within the approved timeline.
 No-cost extensions will be considered on a case-by-case basis.

 Applications have a rolling deadline.
-Please download documents listed below and return them to Ann Spalding (ADVANCE Grant Program Administrator) via e-mail attachment to email@example.com.
+Please download documents listed below and return them to Ann Spalding (ADVANCE Grant Program Manager) via e-mail attachment to email@example.com.